 When drawn upside down, the meaning of the card changes dramatically; the complete opposite to the non-inverse version of the card.

-28 cards of Imperial tarot, also known as Terra Arcana
+28 cards without a suit, also known as Terra Arcana

 Eye of Horus